Got a question?

 Once you’ve returned all the required immigration documents we will translate them into Chinese, set up your online training and begin the notary, legalization and apostille process.
 Once that’s completed we submit the documents to the Foreign Experts Bureau to apply for your work permit.

-From receiving the brochure to being in China can take as little as 5 weeks, it depends on how quickly we receive the necessary documents (including the ACRO police background check) and the required notarizations and legalizations that we undertake on your behalf for the work permit and Z-visa application, as well as your PU letter of invitation.
+From receiving the brochure to being in China can take as little as 5 weeks, it depends on how quickly we receive the necessary documents (including the DBS police background check) and the required notarizations and legalizations that we undertake on your behalf for the work permit and Z-visa application.

 The cost of living in China is typically between 1/2 to 1/4 of that of the UK, but it varies from city to city.
 Everyday things such as groceries and certain items (computers, clothing, accessories) are cheaper, whereas imported items and foreign bars are more expensive.
 Living in Dongguan, for example, is around 49 per cent cheaper than living in Bristol.